zerogetsamgow/sqwiggle/README.md

 We can see this reflected in the table below, which shows data from the current ladder and a predicted end-of-season ladder based on Sqwiggle.
-While both ladders have North Melbourne sitting on top undefeated, other teams shift position. - West Coast, who sit 6th are predicted by Sqwiggle to win 2 of their remaining games and finish 8th. - Hawthorn, who sit 3rd and are predicted to hold that position benefit from upsetting Brisbane in the opening round and a weaker draw as Sqwiggle only ranks them as the 5th best team.
+While both ladders have North Melbourne sitting on top undefeated, other teams shift position.

+\- GWS, who sit 15th are predicted by Sqwiggle to win 0 of their remaining games and finish 17th.

+\- Hawthorn, who sit 2nd and are predicted to hold that position benefit from upsetting Brisbane in the opening round and a weaker draw as Sqwiggle only ranks them as the 5th best team.

 <table class="table" style="color: black; margin-left: auto; margin-right: auto;">